forestryio/portfolio-vuepress/portfolio/journal/cms-and-auto-deployment-for-vuepress.md

 ### Deploying with Netlify

 1. Create a new site in Netlify and import your repository.
-2. Set the build command to: `npm run site:build portfolio`
+2. Set the build command to: `npm run site:build`
 3. Set the publish directory to `portfolio/.vuepress/dist`

-### "Setting up" Forestry
+### Manage your content with Forestry

-Well, there's not much to set up really, this theme is pre-configured and works out of the box.
+Well, not much to do here really, this theme is pre-configured and works out of the box with Forestry.
 Create an account at [Forestry](https://forestry.io "Forestry") and import your repository.

 That's it, that's all.
 Enjoy your new site!